Look for the name and

 Clouds were eaten by the small Arowanas.

-As Arowanas grow larger they are usually fed
+Arowanas grow larger they are usually fed larger

-leaping out of the water to eat insects from
+out of the water to eat insects from trees.

-on the diet given above, but this fish is also
+diet given above, but this fish is also a filter-feeder,

 here for general information about feeding

-Arowanas in our aquariums for only a few weeks,
+keep Arowanas in our aquariums for only a few

-to our customers.
-So we don't have much first
+to be shipped to our customers.
+So we don't

 here to read more about several other groups